ufidon/devops/labs/lab12/README.md

 However, in many cases especially the cost for cracking a password is too high, password reset could be the only feasible method.

 **2. Tasks**
 1. *Password reset* (30%): If you don't have a Windows 10 or Windows server 2019 virtual machine, then create one.
-In the VM, create a test account with a login password.
+In the VM, create a test account with a login password following this [demo](https://www.server-world.info/en/note?os=Windows_Server_2019&p=initial_conf&f=1) or [this](https://www.groovypost.com/howto/create-local-account-windows-10/).
 Now suppose the test account forgot his/her login password, referring this [demo](https://www.howtogeek.com/222262/how-to-reset-your-forgotten-password-in-windows-10/) or this [demo](https://www.howtogeek.com/howto/14369/change-or-reset-windows-password-from-a-ubuntu-live-cd/) to reset his/her password with a system installation/maintenance/rescue DVD(iso).
 2. *Password crack* (50%): Assume the test account has encrypted some important documents with his/her login password.
 In this case, the login password must be recovered instead of reset/reseted.
 Refer to this [demo](https://samsclass.info/123/proj14/123p12winhash.htm) or this [demo](https://www.top-password.com/blog/crack-windows-password-with-john-the-ripper/) to recover/crack the login password for the test account with a password cracker.
 To simplify this task, you may set a simple password for this test account.

 **3. (20%) Review questions**